The Best Savings Accounts in Maryland for 2023

 Many banks and credit unions offer money market accounts in addition to savings accounts.
 If you are wondering how the accounts differ, here’s a look:

-Minimum deposits
+Minimum Deposits

 Many savings accounts have no minimum deposit requirement, but you will still find them at some banks and for some accounts.
 Money market accounts are generally reserved for those with a larger amount of money.
-They are more likely to have minimum deposit requirements, and those minimums tend to be greater than what you’ll find on savings accounts.
+They are more likely to have minimum deposit requirements, and those minimums tend to be greater than what you’ll find in savings accounts.

-Withdrawal restrictions
+Withdrawal Restrictions

 You won’t get a checkbook with a savings account, but you will with a money market account.
 That makes money market accounts a good choice for those who want to be able to occasionally pay bills or make purchases from their savings.

-FDIC insurance
+FDIC Insurance

 Both savings accounts and money market accounts are covered by the FDIC, up to $250,000 per depositor.
 That means if anything should happen to the bank, your money is guaranteed to be paid back.
 The only catch is that your bank has to be a member of the FDIC.
 For credit unions, the NCUA offers similar protection to its members.